mcc85sx/FightingEntropy/readme.md

+# Project Information

+FightingEntropy is a PowerShell modification for: 1) Microsoft Deployment Toolkit, 2) Windows Assessment and Deployment Kit, 3) Windows Preinstallation Environment, 4) IIS/BITS/ASP.Net Framework, 5) Image Factory derivative, 6) DSC for Active Directory, DNS, DHCP, WDS, 7) Endpoint Service Configuration (ViperBomb), 8) Endpoint branding, 9) automation and installation of these tasks.

+In it's current state, the module is broken down into several classes and functions.
+Running the following installation code in PowerShell will allow a live installation of the modification thus far.
+Intentions to bring this fully cross platform highly depend on WPF and Xamarin still needing implementation.
+In other words, some things work in Linux, some things don't.
+The things that don't are typically WMF based commands, or CIM/WMI.

+# Install
-[Install] - This following scriptlet will download all of the necessary files to install FightingEntropy
+This following scriptlet will download all of the necessary files to install FightingEntropy

     If ( [Security.Principal.WindowsPrincipal][Security.Principal.WindowsIdentity]::GetCurrent() | % IsInRole Administrators )
     {